 - Limit alcohol use to camp.
 Only consume alcohol while parked at a private residence or privately-operated campground.

 - Have passengers refrain from alcohol consumption in transit.
 While it may not be technically illegal for an RV passenger to consume alcohol while in the cabin portion of the RV, it’s still inadvisable in case of a police stop.
 The smell of an open container may give a police officer probable cause to search the vehicle.

 - Clean up.
 Make sure to properly discard empty alcohol containers and store leftovers safely away from the driver’s seat.
 Empty beer bottles and other alcohol containers can easily lead to an open container violation.

 Remember that an open container violation in Arizona is a Class 2 misdemeanor.
 A driver found in violation of Arizona’s open container laws will likely incur a fine of up to $750 and may face up to four months in jail, depending on the severity of the offense.
-If you have questions about Arizona’s open container laws or your rights as an RV owner, reach out to an experienced Arizona DUI attorney for answers to more-nuanced questions.
+If you have questions about Arizona’s open container laws or your rights as an RV owner, reach out to an experienced Glendale DUI attorney for answers to more-nuanced questions.